jpvantassel/parallel-course/mpi/3_asynchronous.md

 from the first process (farthest to the left) to the last (farthest to the right ).
-Since the last process has no where to pass its information, rather than using control flow method to stop the sends, you can instead use `MPI_PROC_NULL` which simply and unabiguously shows that the process is not meant to pass its information along.
+Since the last process has no where to pass its information, rather than using control flow method to stop the sends, you can instead use `MPI_PROC_NULL` which simply and unambiguously shows that the process is not meant to pass its information along.

 ### Received Message Count